digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

       "currency": "USD"
   ...

-For downgrades from v2 to v1, only constructors that are defined in both v1 and v2 can be downgraded from v2 to v1.
-Any constructor that doesn’t exist in the v1 package will fail to downgrade with a runtime error.
-In the case of our ``IOU``, any ``CHF`` will fail to downgrade, so any v2 contracts with a ``CHF`` currency cannot be used in v1 workflows.
+Only constructors that are defined in both v1 and v2 can be downgraded from v2 to v1.
+Any constructor that does not exist in the v1 package fails to downgrade with a runtime error.
+In the case of our ``IOU``, any ``CHF`` fails to downgrade, so any v2 contracts with a ``CHF`` currency cannot be used in v1 workflows.

 For example, create a contract with ``CHF`` as its ``currency`` field via v2’s ``mkIOU`` script.
-Attempting to query it via v1’s ``getIOU`` script will fail with a lookup error for the CHF variant.
+Attempting to query it via v1’s ``getIOU`` script fails with a lookup error for the CHF variant.

 .. code:: bash